keylime/keylime/docs/design/security.rst

     bootloader which in turn measures the kernel.
 As such, the trusted hardware is used to establish trust in the software components which produce the attestation.

-  **Figure 2:** Example Keylime Deployment with UEFI and IMA Verification
+  **Figure 2:** Example Keylime Deployment Performing UEFI and IMA Verification

 In this example, the user has installed the Keylime agent on a node which identifies itself to an instance of the Keylime registrar and delivers evidence to a separate Keylime verifier instance.
 As in the diagram from the previous